Quirk Mode and Standard Mode – An Overview

 Read more about HTML Doctypes

-For internet explorer, if an html page contains valid <!Doctype> then IE uses one of the standard document mode and if there is not valid Doctype then it uses Quirk mode.
+For internet explorer, if an HTML page contains valid <!Doctype> then IE uses one of the standard document modes and if there is not valid Doctype then it uses Quirk mode.

-So, how browser know which mode to use – Browsers uses the DOCTYPE in web page to determine whether to handle in quirk mode or standard mode.
-Always make sure that web page should have valid Doctype to use standard mode.
+So, how browser know which mode to use – Browsers uses the DOCTYPE in a web page to determine whether to handle in quirk mode or standard mode.
+Always make sure that the web page should have valid Doctype to use standard mode.